Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • outer ear;

-Each of the previously considered dermatitis has characteristic symptomatic features:
+Each of the previously discussed dermatitis has characteristic symptomatic features:

 It is not advisable to treat a sick dog on your own.
-Accurate diagnosis only a specialist can deliver.
-If it is not possible to take the pet for examination in the near future, and you really want to ease his suffering, then it is allowed:
+Accurate diagnosis Only a specialist can install it.
+If it is not possible to take your pet for examination in the near future, but you really want to alleviate his suffering, then you are allowed to:

 This is where the owner's freedom of action ends.
 Excessive initiative can lead to: